About Wessex AHSN

 The PneuX system from Venner Medical is one example of the technology available.
 Full details from the manufacturer are here.

-A video on VAP, and the use of PneuX is available here.
+A video on VAP, and the use of PneuX is available here and full details from the award winning development team are here.

 Collated evidence is available on the right, courtesy of North East and North Cumbria AHSN.